-Currently the offset site is subject to unrestricted grazing by sheep.
-Given the diversity of native species found within the uncultivated native grasslands of this site, this method of disturbance regime (grazing by domestic stock) is seen as a reliable and conservative action to maintain and improve the ecological values associated with the area.
-While grazing by domestic stock will continue to be used at this site as a method of biomass reduction, it will be undertaken in a controlled manner following a grazing management plan.
-Biomass accumulation control at this site will therefore be consistent with the standards for management of ecological grazing provided by DSE (2009).
+Currently the offset site is subject to unrestricted grazing by sheep and cattle.
+Given the diversity of native species found within the uncultivated sections of this site, this method of disturbance (grazing by domestic stock) is seen as a reliable and conservative action to maintain the ecological values associated with the area.
+While grazing by domestic stock will continue as a method of biomass reduction at this site, it will be undertaken in a controlled manner as outlined in this OMP.
+Biomass accumulation control at this site will therefore be in accordance with the standards for management of ecological grazing published by DSE (2009).